Skip navigation

 1. The University has established a central security unit within the Facilities and Services Division.
 The role of this area is to oversee security on site, while also monitoring internal security within buildings by use of the electronic access system, fire system, closed circuit television and building management systems.

-2. Other functions of the ANU Security Section include:
+2. Other functions of ANU UniSafe include:

 • Managing initial response to site emergencies